5 Most Common English Grammar Mistakes

 The little boy ate a bowl of cold cereal. ✓

 Rather than calling out native speakers on their mistakes, the aim of this article is to show you that making mistakes is an inherent part of using a language.
-In fact, most of the mistakes listed in this blog keep happening because they don’t affect the effectiveness of your communications.
+In fact, most of the English grammar mistakes listed in this blog keep happening because they don’t affect the effectiveness of your communications.

 However, if you’re preparing for a job interview, an exam, or you just need to perfect your writing skills, you should do your best to master these tricky aspects of English grammar.